Optimal mechanism for the sale of a durable good: Model

 \section{Model}

-Below, we describe the primitives of our game. \autoref{rem:modelass} discusses our modeling assumptions, highlighting in particular why the game we consider is without loss of generality to derive the seller's best equilibrium payoff when he can choose any mechanism each period.

-Two players, a seller and a buyer, interact during periods $t=0,1,\dots$.
-The seller owns one unit of a durable good to which he attaches value 0.
-The buyer has private information: before starting her interaction with the seller, she observes her type $v\in\{\vl,\vh\}$, with $\vl<\vh$.\footnote{We discuss the case in which $V$ is a compact interval of $\mathbb{R}$ in Section \ref{sec:discussion}.} The buyer's type determines her valuation for the good.
-Let $\prior$ denote the probability that the buyer's valuation is $\vh$ at time $t=0$.
+\textbf{Primitives:} Two players, a seller and a buyer, interact over infinitely many periods.
+The seller owns one unit of a durable good to which he attaches value $0$.
+The buyer has private information: before her interaction with the seller starts, she observes her valuation $v\in\{\vl,\vh\}\equiv V$, with $0<\vl<\vh$.
+Let $\dv\equiv\vh-\vl$ denote the difference in values.
+Let \prior\ denote the probability that the buyer's valuation is \vh\ at the beginning of the game.
+In what follows, we denote by \Posteriors\ the set of distributions on $V$.

-An allocation in period $t$ is a pair $(q,t)\in\{0,1\}\times\mathbb{R}$ where $q$ indicates whether the good is traded ($q=1$) or not ($q=0$), while $t$ determines the transfer from the buyer to the seller.
-Once the seller sells the good, the game ends.
+An allocation in period $\dateindex$ is a pair $(q,\transfer)\in\{0,1\}\times\mathbb{R}$, where $q$ indicates whether the good is traded ($q=1$) or not ($q=0$), and \transfer\ is a payment from the buyer to the seller.
+Let $A$ denote the set of allocations.
+The game ends the first time the good is traded.\footnote{While the set of allocations is $\{0,1\}\times\mathbb{R}$, we allow the seller to offer randomizations on \allocations\ and hence induce \emph{fractional} assignments of the good.}

-Payoffs are as follows.
-Both players share a common discount factor $\delta\in (0,1)$.
-If the good is sold in period $t$ and transfers are $(t_0,...,t_t)$, payoffs are given by: